StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets

 We address the problem of multi-task partially supervised learning~\cite{MTPSL} by extending it to a more realistic setting where \emph{partial} labels are obtained from \emph{multiple synthetic} datasets.
-In summary, our aim is to learn $K$ tasks from a mixture of $N$ synthetic datasets, where each dataset has only access to labels for fewer than $K$ tasks.
+In summary, our aim is to learn $K$ tasks from a {set} of $N$ synthetic datasets, where each dataset {only provides} access to labels for fewer than $K$ tasks.

-Our method, coined \OURS{}, builds on recent advances in diffusion models repurposed for dense task estimation~\cite{he2024lotus} allowing us to generalize to the real domain, in a zero-shot fashion.
+Our method, coined \OURS{}, builds on recent advances in diffusion models repurposed for dense task estimation~\cite{he2024lotus} allowing us to generalize to the real domain.
 Importantly, we frame multi-task learning as a latent regression problem thus \textit{alleviating the need for task-specific losses and weighting}.
 To train our complete architecture, depicted in \cref{fig:pipeline}, we follow a two-stage process.
 In the first stage, detailed in \cref{sec:singlestream}, we fine-tune a latent diffusion model repurposed for dense prediction~\cite{he2024lotus}, which we adapt to multi-task learning by incorporating task tokens, a unified latent loss and a custom training scheme.
-For clarity, we illustrate the first stage in~\cref{fig:single-stream-pipeline}~(\cref{sec:appendix:single-stream-illustration}).
-In the second stage, to encourage task exchange, we learn a separate task-conditioning model where interactions among tasks are modeled through a task-attention mechanism.
+In the second stage, {we encourage task exchange by training a separate task-conditioning model where interactions are modeled using} a task-attention mechanism.
 A byproduct of our unified latent loss and our careful design choices is that \OURS{} can scale to various spatial and temporal tasks without the usual need for cumbersome task balancing~\cite{fontana2024multitask}.